relense/mini-redis-c/README.md

 ## Protocol

 Implements a subset of [RESP (REdis Serialization Protocol)](https://redis.io/docs/latest/develop/reference/protocol-spec/): simple strings, simple errors, bulk strings, and arrays.
 Clients send commands as an array of bulk strings; the server parses the command, executes it against the in-memory store, and encodes the result back into RESP.
+Follows the simple request-response model (one command per round-trip);

 ## Architecture